originallyus/node-red-contrib-alexa-local/README.md

 **NO complicated parameters, it just works.**

 Developed by the super cool forks at [Originally US](http://originally.us)

+## Installation

+Change your working directory to your node red installation.
+Usually it's in ~/.node-red.

+    $ npm install node-red-contrib-alexa-local

 ## How to use
   * Add this node to your flow
   * Give it a unique **Device Name**